kokkos/kokkos/.github/ISSUE_TEMPLATE/bug_report.md

 3. platform and backend
 4. cmake configure command
 5. output from cmake command
+6. code needed to reproduce the bug
-4. command line and / or code needed to reproduce the bug
+7. command line needed to reproduce the bug
 5. please also attach the "kokksCore_config.h" header file (generated during the build);
 **Any additional info**
 Please provide any additional context about the issue here.